 But that's the system - you can't do anything about it, right?

-Fortunately, there is a away out.
+Fortunately, there is a way out.

 By now, you probably have heard of direct primary care, a rapidly growing trend among your family practice counterparts.
-Direct Care Network (DCN) is an increasingly popular concept sweeping the country and it is one that has the potential to save providers from industry demise.

-Direct Care Network (DCN) networks aggregate supply and demand in real-time, connecting providers directly to patients who typically pay out-of-pocket, but often skip care due to unpredictable pricing and fragmented experience.
+Mira aggregates supply and demand in real-time, connecting providers directly to patients who typically pay out-of-pocket, but often skip care due to unpredictable pricing and fragmented experience.

 While some urgent care networks had attempted this, setting this all up themselves can be time-consuming, tricky, and worst of all, risky.